Pearson-Higher-Ed/design/c/avatar/v1.0.0-beta.1/index.md

       A new account will display the Default Avatar image.
 During the photo upload process the user is provided with photo editing tools in order to scale and crop their photo appropriately.

       At any time the user may upload a new photo or delete their current photo.
-If a new photo is not uploaded after deletion, the Default Avatar will display once again.
+Once a photo is deleted the Default Avatar will display again.

     contents:
       - type: narrow image